tdhock/tdhock.github.io/_pages/about.md

 programming).
 The main application domain for the algorithms I develop are in genomic data analysis (DNA copy number, ChIP-seq, etc); other applications include neuroscience, audio, internet, sensors, recommendation and ranking systems.

+I think reproducible research is important, so in addition to every paper I write, I also provide

+- A reference implementation of the algorithm(s) described in the paper, typically as an R package.
+- Source code for doing the analyses and creating the figures, typically in a GitHub repo.

-For more info, see my [publications](publications/) and [software](software/).
+For more info, see my
+[publications](publications/) and [software](software/).